 The Alumnae Association of Wilson College has created the Silver Lining Fund to help students who are experiencing a time of crisis or financial need.
 The fund will provide students with a limited amount of immediate cash to get through their initial crisis.

 During the 2014-15 academic year, several students encountered crises that required emergency funds.
 These directly impacted the students’ ability to continue their education at Wilson.
 Out of these experiences, the idea of the Silver Lining Fund was launched by the association board during the 2015 Reunion Weekend.
 Learn more here.

 Please make donations payable to AAWC with Silver Lining Fund in the memo line.
 Mail to AAWC, 1015 Philadelphia Ave., Chambersburg, PA 17201.

 As a way to support and foster the emotional ties and traditions of the College, Wilson alumnae and students, the program matches donated rings with current students.
 These legacies “ring it forward” to a new generation of Wilson alumnae.
 The Alumnae Association of Wilson College is grateful for these donor alumnae’s generosity.
 The rings’ new owners will add their Wilson stories to those of alumnae as they participate in this tradition.

-Please assist the NEW Campus Food Pantry (Sarah’s Cupboard) by bringing along a few items to donate (donation boxes available at the alumnae house or at security in Lenfest).
+Please assist the Campus Food Pantry (Sarah’s Cupboard) by bringing along a few items to donate (donation box available at the alumni house)